- Things to Do

 Satiated and happy, complete your work obligations and then gleefully sign off for the day, knowing that more island time is on the horizon.
 Before the sun sets, you can take another beach stroll, throw a fishing line in the bay or take a bike ride along the seawall.
 And while the sun sets, you can marvel at its beauty and wonder why you haven’t thought to do this sooner!

-If you want to stay in the heart of downtown Galveston, look into The Tremont House Hotel or The Quarters.
-The Tremont House Hotel is a boutique hotel with a magnificent lobby and bar area (for after work hours, of course) and is central to Galveston’s downtown historic district – you might as well start shopping for Christmas, let’s be real.
-The Quarters is across the street and is suited for long-term stays.
-Guests here can enjoy condo-like accommodations and avail themselves to services at The Tremont House.
+If you want to stay in the heart of downtown Galveston, look into The Tremont House.
+The Tremont House is a boutique hotel with a magnificent lobby and bar area (for after work hours, of course) and is central to Galveston’s downtown historic district – you might as well start shopping for Christmas, let’s be real.

-Beachfront hotels like The Hotel Galvez, The San Luis Resort, The Doubletree Galveston offer Gulf-view rooms, expansive swimming pools and great balconies from which to do your daily duties, all while taking in the sea views and salty air.
-(Oh, BTW, The Hotel Galvez is haunted.)
+Beachfront hotels like the Grand Galvez, The San Luis Resort, The Doubletree Galveston offer Gulf-view rooms, expansive swimming pools and great balconies from which to do your daily duties, all while taking in the sea views and salty air.
+(Oh, BTW, Grand Galvez is haunted.)

 You may not need all those amenities.
 Worry not.
 Galveston has plenty of select-service hotels to choose from.
-These too feature pools, balconies and Gulf views to inspire your work.
+These also feature pools, balconies and Gulf views to inspire your work.

 Many of us who are working from home, are also teaching our kids from home.
 Double down -- work and teach!
 Galveston is a great place to let your kids experience hands-on learning.
 Road trip has officially become road school!